 EDS is a genetic disorder.
 That means it's something you get from your parents.
 If one of your parents has this condition, you're likely to have it, too.

 Your doctor will likely start with a physical exam:

-- He'll test how far your knees, elbows, fingers, and waist can bend.
+- They'll test how far your knees, elbows, fingers, and waist can bend.
 Can your thumb touch your forearm?
 Can you bend your pinkie more than 90 degrees?

-- He'll pull at your skin to see how far it stretches and look for any scars the illness might have caused.
+- They'll pull at your skin to see how far it stretches and look for any scars the illness might have caused.

-- He'll ask about your medical history and if you or anyone in your family had symptoms like this in the past.
+- They'll ask about your medical history and if you or anyone in your family had symptoms like this in the past.

 - If your doctor thinks you might have problems with your heart or blood vessels, your exam might include an echocardiogram, which uses sound waves to make an image of your heart.

 - Your doctor might also take a biopsy.
-For that, she'll take a small sample of skin to look for signs of abnormal collagen under a microscope.
-She might also run chemical tests on the sample to try to find out which type of EDS you may have.
+For that, they'll take a small sample of skin to look for signs of abnormal collagen under a microscope.
+They might also run chemical tests on the sample to try to find out which type of EDS you may have.
 Other kinds of tests can show which genes might be causing the problem.

 Once your doctor knows which form of EDS you have, you can talk about how to manage your symptoms.
 You might need to see several kinds of doctors, including:

 - Physical therapy and exercise to build muscle tone and help coordination.
 Stronger muscles can make you less likely to dislocate a joint.
 Helpful exercises can include walking, low-impact aerobics, swimming, or bicycling.
 Physical therapy is especially important for children with EDS.